Xuehong-pdx/Projects/README.md

 # Python-Projects

-In <b>'Price prediction using multiple ML algorythms'</b>, I used Pandas in the Jupyter notebook to cleaned and transformed a very dirty data set and then used the cleaned data to predict sales price using sklearn machine learning algorythms perform linear regression, knn, random forest and decision trees.

-A rigrious analysis was performed for each model to evaluate bias, variance in the data.
-Feature selections and hyperparameter tuning was also perormed to improve model performace.
-To select the best model for the prediction task, the RMSE error was compared among the models.

-In the end, the linear model has the least error.
-Moreover, using normalized data reduced the number of features needed to acieve the same level of acuracy for the linear model.
+•	In the <b>“Price prediction using multiple ML algorithms”</b>, I used a housing sale dataset to compare the performance of several ML algorithms.
+I first prepared the data set by removing null values, redundant features based on correlation and similarity analysis, transformed the categorical variables.
+Next, I compared the performance of several machine learning models, including linear regression, knn, random forest and decision trees using Scikit-learn.
+For each model, I performed feature selection based on metrics determined by cross-validations.
+I also optimized hyperparameters for knn, random forest and decision tree models using grid-search algorithm.
+Finally, I used a test data set to compare the performance of the models to select the best model.
+•	In the <b>“Time series analysis”</b>, I first performed exploratory data analysis using data visualization on a data set that contains 4 months of web visit counts aggregated every 15 min.
+I used Statsmodel and Fourier Transform (Scipy) to decompose and learn about the cyclic nature of the data, then employed Facebook’s Prophet to perform forecast for a week ahead.
+Both statsmodel and fbprophet were able to estimate the daily and weekly cyclic nature of the data.
+Both also detected a drop in acitivity in the month of July, consistent vacation times.

 # SQL-Projects